Integrated Fisheries Management Plan SEP data tables

 - inaccessibility to primary release sites, resulting in releases to nearby sites

 The Production Plan lists the production events that are to take place in the upcoming brood year.
 The targets result from a production planning process that operates within the consultative framework of an integrated harvest planning process which is used to develop the IFMP.
-The Production Plan is preliminary, and the final version will be available by June 1st.
+In-season changes made after the IFMP is finalized are not included.

 - Date modified: